 Creating a Place to Hang Out With Investors

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »One of the biggest challenges for many startups is finding funding.
+Opinions expressed by Entrepreneur contributors are their own.One of the biggest challenges for many startups is finding funding.
 How can they connect with angel investors or venture-capital firms?

 There are plenty of investor conferences you can attend, and maybe pitch a group of possible funders your story.
 But there aren't many places designed to let entrepreneurs and investors hang out in a casual setting.
 A new restaurant, The Venture Cafe hopes to change that.

 Supported by Cambridge Innovation Center founder and CEO Tim Rowe, the cafe debuted March 1 in a temporary space near the MIT campus.
 With its initial three-month "beta test" (what else?), cafe organizers hope to foster dialogue and build community between Boston-area investors and entrepreneurs.
 A permanent space for the cafe is being sought.